 - You'll notice the shallots looking a little wilted; this is great!

 - Add enough oil to keep all the shallots completely submerged, then add 1 test piece of shallot.
 Turn the heat on high and keep an eye for when the test shallot starts bubbling.

 - Once the test shallot has a constant stream of bubbles, turn heat down to low, and add the rest of the shallots.

-- You're looking for the shallots to be golden brown, but slightly lighter than the final result should be, and the bubbles should also be very weak if not almost gone completely.
+- You're looking for the bubbles to be very weak if not gone almost completely (means they're crispy).
+And you want the shallots to be golden brown, but slightly lighter than the final result should be.
 Once they look like pic #7, get your skimmer ready as it's 30-60 seconds from being done.